Module: OllamaChat::ToolCalling

 when *select_tools

-puts "Enabled tool %s" % bold { chosen }
+STDOUT.puts "Could not enable tool %s" % bold { chosen }

 end